We are now accepting nominations for the 2019-2020 Rene Wellek Prize. Please note that the nomination deadline is Oct. 1st, 2019.

-You may mail submissions to the 2018-2019 René Wellek Prize Committee at the following addresses:American Comparative Literature Association
+to the 2019-2020 René Wellek Prize Committee to the following addresses:American Comparative Literature Association

-The 2018-2019 René Wellek Prize Committee
+2019-2020 René Wellek Prize Committee

 17001 Calumet Trail, College Station, TX 77845

 1150 Amsterdam Avenue, Columbia University, New York, NY 10027

-The ACLA encourages the submission of titles as early as possible, as the committee usually receives a large number of submissions at the end of the year, and can devote proportionately less time to them than to those that arrive early.
+The ACLA encourages the submission of titles as early as possible, as the committee usually receives a large number of submissions at the end of the year.
+A selective approach to nominations is also recommended, in order that a few books of superior quality may stand out.Previous René Wellek Prize Winners

-Below is a list of previous René Wellek Prize winners.
 Please click on the year of the prize to view further information about the prize winner and the book (including a link to Amazon's web page for the book).

 Note: in 2012, the ACLA changed the structure of its book prizes, and now awards two different book prizes each year: the René Wellek Prize for the best book published in the field of comparative literature, and the Harry Levin Prize for the best first book published in the field of comparative literature.
 First books are also eligible for the Wellek Prize, but no book may be nominated for both prizes.
 Please note that only single-author books may be nominated for either prize.
 Publishers and authors are invited to submit nominations for both prizes.